Tryliom/Visual-Functions/README.md

 - Array access with []
 - Rename variable asset name from the editor
 - Support undo/redo
-- Make a collection of custom functions to be able to use them in the evaluate function
-- Better search of functions
 - Better error handling
 - More basic functions